-The Title IX Coordinator will work with the Chief Student Affairs Officer to identify a trained staff member to assist students to obtain interim and supporting measures.
-The Title IX Coordinator will work with the Human Resources Director to assist employee complainants to obtain interim and supporting measures.
+The Title IX Coordinator will work with the Chief Student Affairs Officer to identify a trained staff member to assist students to obtain supportive measures and accommodations.
+The Title IX Coordinator will work with the Human Resources Director to assist employees to obtain supportive measures and accommodations.